Inverted Hammer candlestick is a pattern that appears on a chart when there is a buyer’s pressure for pushing the price of the stocks upwards.

 - Inverted Hammer reversal candlestick pattern which appears at the bottom of a downtrend and signals a potential bullish reversal.

 - This candlestick pattern has a long shadow at the top and there is no shadow at the bottom.

 - Inverted Hammer candlestick pattern is formed when bullish traders start again to gain confidence after sellers have pushed the prices downwards.

 - The volume should be high on the day of the formation of Inverted Hammer candlestick pattern

 - Confirm this signal with other technical indicators as it may sometimes fall signals.

-Did you find Inverted Hammer candlestick pattern useful?
+Did you find the Inverted Hammer candlestick pattern useful?
 Tell us by commenting below.